Artichoke Benefits, Nutrition Facts and How to Cook Artichokes

 Another substance in artichoke nutrition called cynarin has also been shown to positively stimulate the production of bile, which is produced by the liver and ultimately responsible for enabling digestion and helping with the absorption of nutrients.
 Without proper bile production, a good diet cannot be used to foster health because many of the essential nutrients and fatty acids are not properly absorbed.

 Do artichokes help you poop?
-It’s believed that the artichoke benefits IBS and other digestive disorders because of its high fiber content, ability to reduce inflammation, and artichoke’s nourishing effect on the gut lining and liver.
+It’s believed that the artichoke benefits irritable bowel syndrome and other digestive disorders because of its high fiber content, ability to reduce inflammation, and artichoke’s nourishing effect on the gut lining and liver.

-One study published in the Journal of Alternative and Complimentary Medicine also found that artichoke leaf extract can be very helpful in relieving symptoms associated with irritable bowel syndrome (IBS), one of the leading digestive disorders in the world.
-IBS is a condition that often causes painful IBS symptoms, such as constipation, diarrhea, bloating, an upset stomach and more.
+One study published in the Journal of Alternative and Complementary Medicine found that artichoke leaf extract can be very helpful in relieving symptoms associated with irritable bowel syndrome (IBS), one of the leading digestive disorders in the world.

 Artichokes are very high in fiber, which is crucial for numerous functions in the body.